 Rosehip Seed Oil: The Ordinary 100% Organic Cold-Pressed Rose Hip Seed Oil

 You likely already know that retinoids are the best of the best when it comes to effective wrinkle-fighters, but did you know that rosehip seed oil is a great natural source of vitamin A, the precursor to retinoids?
 Translation: It offers similar youth-boosting, skin-regenerating benefits.
 On top of that, it’s also loaded with vitamin C and is ultra-rich in linoleic and other essential fatty acids to make it a top-notch hydrator.
-It’s no surprise that everyone from Kate Middleton to Gwyneth Paltrow purportedly use it as part of their skincare routines.
+It’s no surprise that everyone from Kate Middleton to Gwyneth Paltrow purportedly uses it as part of their skincare routines.

-Use a few drops of this once a day to reap all of those aforementioned benefits—and for a very affordable price, at that.
+Use a few drops of this once a day to potentially reap all of those aforementioned benefits—and for a very affordable price, at that.
 We also appreciate the UV-protective packaging, which will ensure the efficacy and stability of your prized oil.

 Sweet Orange Oil: Aura Cacia Sweet Orange Essential Oil

-Cold-pressed, completely free of any synthetic ingredients, and tested for purity, this option is extremely high-grade, yet super affordable.
+Cold-pressed, completely free of any synthetic ingredients, and tested for purity, this option is high-grade, yet super affordable.
 FYI, any citrus oil can make your skin more sun-sensitive, so be sure to be extra diligent about SPF when using one.

 Lavender Oil: Revive Lavender Roll-On